connexcs/docs/docs/cli-restriction.md

 ## Block CLI's

-Its possible to block CLI's by using the follwing regular expression.
+Blocking CLIs is a hand way to instill a call blocking on a system.
+Use this regular expression to block CLIs:

 Regex: ```^(?!(1234|5678)).*$\n```

-Where 1234 & 5678 are two different CLI's, you can block more than one CLI.
+**Note** that the 1234 and the 5678 in the expression are two different CLIs.
+You can separate CLIs with a vertical bar `|` to express as many as needed.